RaquelLima7/RaquelLima7/README.md

 - 🔭 🔍 In constant learning and searching of new challenges.

+- 👩‍🎓⚖ I graduated in law and worked as a lawyer having about 9 years of experience in this area.

 - 🌱 I’m currently learning **Docker, React, Vue.js and improving the skills I have.**

 - 🎯 My goal is through the technology help to make a better world.🌍